arayabrain/uhd-gmail-public/README.md

-# g.Pangolin UHD speech decoding project
+# Delineating neural contributions to electroencephalogram-based speech decoding

 Public repository for Gmail interface papers using uhd-EEG